reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ---

 ## **Conclusion**
-A honeynet was deployed within the Microsoft Azure environment to simulate a high-risk setting vulnerable to modern cyberattacks.
-Misconfigured virtual machines running Windows, Linux, and SQL Server were exposed to real-time threats.
-Centralized logging through Azure Log Analytics combines telemetry from various sources.
-At the same time, Microsoft Sentinel served as the SIEM platform, enabling real-time alerts and threat visualization through interactive workbooks and geolocation maps.
-Alerts were correlated with incidents, enabling structured triage workflows similar to those of a Security Operations Center (SOC).
+The honeynet deployment in the Microsoft Azure environment simulated a high-risk setting vulnerable to modern cyberattacks.
+Misconfigured virtual machines were exposed to real-time threats.
+Centralized logging through Azure Log Analytics and Microsoft Sentinel provided real-time alerts and threat visualization, enabling structured triage workflows similar to those of a SOC.

-Following a baseline analysis of threat activity, the environment was strengthened by implementing Azure-native security controls aligned with NIST SP 800-53, including critical measures such as Network Security Group lockdowns and the use of private endpoints.
-Microsoft Defender for Cloud assessed misconfigurations and guided remediation efforts.
-The monitored environment demonstrated a significant reduction in unauthorized access attempts and brute-force attacks, underscoring the importance of layered security and continuous monitoring in enhancing cloud security posture from a Security Operations Center (SOC) perspective.
+Following a baseline analysis of threat activity, the environment was strengthened with Azure-native security controls aligned with NIST SP 800-53, resulting in a significant reduction in unauthorized access attempts and brute-force attacks.
+This underscores the critical importance of layered security and continuous monitoring in enhancing cloud security posture.

 <p align="center">
   <img src="https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/6f463eb3-2e28-4023-94c2-9c85e56b23e9" width="700" alt="Methodology Infographic">